Weighing in on the most important trends

-It’s a New Year!
-An opportune time to re-examine and refresh your marketing strategy for the next 12 months.
+As a marketer, it’s always an opportune time to re-examine and refresh your marketing strategy for the best results.

-In our first post of 2018, we’ve identified 9 of the most important marketing trends to consider this year.
+In this post, we’ve identified 9 of the most important marketing trends to consider.

 They range from prioritizing data governance to identifying your “True North” metric(s).
 From micro-moment marketing to branded chatbots.